OetkerDigital/bee-code-challenge-backend/README.md

 ### Technical details

 - Code should be written in PHP.
-- Symfony is a plus, although you can choose any framework of your choice.
+- We would like you to use Symfony.
-- Frameworks with lots of "magic" like API Platform must be avoided.
+- Extra frameworks with lots of "magic" like API Platform must be avoided.
 We want to see your own code ;)
 - The endpoint returns a JSON response.
 - You can use any tool you need to run your implementation (Docker for instance).
 - Swagger (OpenAPI) documentation is needed.